REGnosys/rosetta-code-generators/CONTRIBUTING.md

     ```

 1. In GitHub, create a [pull request] to `rosetta-code-generators:master` and choose as reviewer
-    the team _REGnosys / REGnosys-reviewers_
+    a member of the team
 * If we suggest changes then:
   * Make the required updates.
   * Re-run the build to ensure tests are still passing.